Tovarnykh/school-spring-data-jpa-application/README.md

 ### How To Run

 0. Stop existing pgsql process in services;
-1. Run **BASH** command to create database *docker run --name school -e POSTGRES_USER=fox -e POSTGRES_PASSWORD=foxminded -e POSTGRES_DB=school -p 5432:5432 -d postgres*;
+1. Run command *docker compose up -d*;
-2. Compile applications using this command: './mvnw package'
+2. Recieve a control to system input to docker *docker attach school-app*
-3. Launch application 'java -jar school-jdbc-api.jar'
+3. Enjoy

 ## Application components